lwolf/kube-cleanup-operator/README.md

         Delete jobs and pods in successful state after X duration (golang duration format, e.g 5m), 0 - never delete (default 15m0s)
   -dry-run
         Print only, do not delete anything.
-  -keep-failures int
+  -ignore-owned-by-cronjobs
+        [EXPERIMENTAL] Do not cleanup pods and jobs created by cronjobs -keep-failures int
         Number of hours to keep failed jobs, -1 - forever (default) 0 - never, >0 number of hours (default -1) -keep-pending int